-(12) Return on average equity is calculated as current period net income cuvided by the average of the organing and ending equity.
+(11) Return on average equity is calculated as current period net income divided by the average of the beginning and ending equity.
 (12) Rent expense includes rent expense incurred on our properties, equipment and vehicles, and is net of any rental income received.
 (13) Represents net charge-offs for the applicable period divided by the average balance of the credit portfolio for the period presented.
 (14) Represents the weighted average of monthly gross cash collections received on the credit portfolio as a percentage of the average monthly beginning portfolio balance for each period.
-(15) This is the contrast of the extincted period to our component from the offering (using an assumed public offering price of \$28.09 per share and assuming no exercise).
-(15) Adjusted to reflect the application of the estimated net proceeds to our company from the offering (using an assumed public offering price of \$28.09 per share and assuming no exercise of the underwriters' over-allotment option and the number of shares we sell in this offering is the same as set forth on the cover page of this prospectus supplement).
+(15) Adjusted to reflect the application of the estimated net proceeds to our company from the offering (assuming no exercise of the underwriters' over-allotment option).